InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 In this phase we set up the R environment for the analysis, including:

-* Install/load all required R libraries using the renv framework
+* Install/load all required R libraries using the renv framework (optional)
 * Read in variables defined in the config.yml file
 * Create folder structure for the analysis and define file paths
-* Import data dictionary and Pathways Workbook
+* Import data dictionary and Pathways Workbook (if exists)

 ### Data cleaning and variable generation